-- Source, brand

-- Formulation specifications

-- Water quality

-- Quality / performance consistency/batch-to-batch variation, in particular, selective media that contain toxic biological/chemical selective agents

-- Storage conditions and shelf-life

-- 10.3.2.4 Analytical Procedure
+9.2.2.2 Analytical Procedure

-- Sample homogenization/mixing, e.g. using Stomacher, blender or turbo mixer.

-- Sub-sampling

-- Preparing and dispensing dilutions

-- Inoculation procedure, e.g. Filtration technique, pour-plate, spreadplate and spiral plate techniques

-- Incubation conditions

-- Reading, interpreting and reporting results

-- Microbial concentration in each culture plate

-- 10.3.2.5 Equipment

-- Precision and accuracy

-- Maintenance

-- Calibration

-- Repair

-- 10.3.2.6 Analysts

-- Training

-- Validating & Maintaining Competency

-- 10.4 Approach for Estimation of Measurement Uncertainty of Microbiological Test based on Relative Standard Deviation of Reproducibility (RSD_R) from duplicate pair analysis

-- 10.4.1 Define measurand and standard method or validated in-house method to be used.

-- 10.4.2 Identify individual components of uncertainty and demonstrate that they are under control, for example, regular checking of performance of culture media, incubators, weighing balance, pipettors and other instrument, and within-analyst repeatability.

-- 10.4.3 Analyze the sample using all steps of the test method. - 10.4.4 Perform analysis of at least 15 samples that are set up on different days in duplicate pairs, different analysts on different days, using different equipment (e.g. pipettors, incubators, if more than one pipettor or incubator is used for the same test) on the different days and possibly using different batches of reagents and media on different days.
+- Sample homogenization/mixing, e.g. using Stomacher, blender or turbo mixer. - Preparing and dispensing dilutions - Inoculation procedure, e.g. Filtration technique, pour-plate, spread-plate and spiral plate techniques - Incubation conditions - Reporting of results - 9.3 Approach for Evaluation of Measurement Uncertainty of Microbiological Test based on Relative Standard Deviation of Reproducibility (RSD_R) from duplicate pair analysis - 9.3.1 Define measurand and standard method or validated in-house method to be used. - 9.3.2 Identify individual components of uncertainty and demonstrate that they are under control, for example, regular checking of performance of culture media, incubators, weighing balance, pipettors and other instrument, and within-analyst repeatability. - 9.3.3 Analyze the sample using all steps of the test method. - 9.3.4 Perform analysis of at least 15 samples that are set up on different days in duplicate pairs, different analysts on different days, using different equipment (e.g. pipettors, incubators, if more than one pipettor or incubator is used for the same test) on the different days.

-Duplicate pair analysis refers to the analysis of the same sample two times, each time using the same procedure by the same analyst on the same day within a short period of time over which the level of the microorganisms remains stable.
+Duplicate pair analysis refers to the analysis of the same sample two times, each time using the same procedure by the same analyst on the same day.